KristaRutz/Ice-Cream-Parlor/README.md

 ## Description

-This web application allows the user to...
+This web application allows the user to choose between 7 types of ice cream treats, select from a menu of ten flavors, and add up to 7 toppings.
+It then calculates the cost of the order.

 ## Installation / Set-up